 Aesthetic organization of selected subject matter in the media of sculpture.
-Maximum credit six units applicable to a master of arts degree; nine units applicable to a master of fine arts degree.
+Maximum credit six units applicable to a master of arts degree; nine units applicable to a master of fine arts

 623. Advanced Furniture Design (3)

 Six hours.

 Problems in the design and construction of furniture.
 Projects determined by the individual students in conference with the instructor.
-Maximum credit six units applicable to a master of arts degree; nine units applicable to a master of fine arts degree. reaction of a the didords, when white a to train and
+Maximum credit six units applicable to a master of arts degree; nine units applicable to a master of fine arts degree.

 625. Crafts (1-3)

 Two hours for each unit of credit.

 Prerequisite: Six units completed in upper division courses in sculpture or ceramics or printmaking or a combination of these courses.
 Advanced creative work in selected craft media.
 Maximum credit six units applicable to a master of arts degree; nine units applicable to a master of fine arts degree.
-Art / 73 627.
-Advanced Clay and Glaze Technology in Ceramic Design (3) Six hours.
+627. Advanced Clay and Glaze Technology in Ceramic Design (3) Prerequisite: Art 425.

 Experimentation with the use of ceramic material and techniques as an integral part of the design process.
-Maximum credit six units applicable to a master of arts degree; nine units applicable to a master of fine arts degree.

-629. Enamel Workshop (3) I, II
+Maximum credit six units applicable to a master of arts degree; nine units 629.
+Enamel Workshop (3) I, II

-Six hours.
+Six hours

+Prerequisite: Art 529.

 Workshop in enamel technology and its application to the craft.
 Maximum credit six units applicable to a master of arts degree; nine units applicable to a master of fine arts degree.
-(Formerly numbered Art 628.)

 631. Seminar in Jewelry and Metalwork (3)

-Prerequisite: Art 331
+Prerequisite: Art 331.

 Problems in the design and execution of works in precious metals.
 Projects will be determined by the individual student in conference with the instructor.
 Maximum credit six units applicable to a master of arts degree; nine units applicable to a master of fine arts degree.

-634. Seminar in Textile Design (3)

 Prerequisite: Art 334.

 Problems in textile design and technology.
 Projects will be determined by the individual student in consultation with the instructor.
 Maximum credit six units applicable to a master of arts degree; nine units applicable to a master of fine arts degree.
 641. Graphic Communication (1-3) Two hours for each unit of credit.
-Prerequisite: Art 541.

 Advanced individual study in graphic design.
 Maximum credit six units applicable to a master of arts degree; nine units applicable to a master of fine arts degree.
 650. Creative Environmental Design (1-3) Prerequisite: Six upper division units in interior design, architecture or city planning.
 Creative work in interior design, architecture and civic design.
 Maximum credit six units applicable to a master of arts degree; nine units applicable to a master of fine arts degree.
 694. Seminar in the Principles of Design in the Space Arts (3) Prerequisite: A semester course in art appreciation.
 An intensive study of the activity of creative expression and aesthetic appreciation in the area of visual experience.
 The aesthetic analysis of original works of art.
 Maximum credit six units applicable to a master of arts degree.
 700. Studio Art Experience (3) Six hours.